 Most government departments maintained staff registers and service schedules or personal files.
 A few departments published their own employee lists.

 Archives New Zealand holds some employment records from a variety of government departments and agencies, which may include life and employment data interesting to family researchers.
 However, the records vary considerably from one department or agency to another.
-Many of the records are limited and all of them are incomplete.
+Many of the records are limited and incomplete.

 Later Military Service files, such as from the Second World War, are still held by the New Zealand Defence Force.
 Contact details are:

-Teacher records held at Archives New Zealand are limited and incomplete.
-See separate Research Guide: Education.
+Teacher records held at Archives New Zealand are limited and incomplete (See Research Guide 5: Education).

 Full files were retained for employees dismissed or whose appointments were annulled, and for those in senior positions or otherwise notable.

 Most of these accessions also include files and photographs relating to students.